Offense gets the headlines. Defense wins championships.

 Watson will play football at Colorado State University, and like Lee, barring injuries, we're going to see him play on Sunday afternoons.
 He was part of Blue Springs South's Class 6 state championship team as a sophomore member of the special teams and he knows the best is yet to come.

-Page 2 of 2 - And I can't wait to see what those two young men accomplish, because I'm going to be able to say I saw them back when they represented their school and their respective parts of Blue Springs with class, dignity and style.
+And I can't wait to see what those two young men accomplish, because I'm going to be able to say I saw them back when they represented their school and their respective parts of Blue Springs with class, dignity and style.

 The same can be said of Iloilo, who had a game for the ages in a postseason loss to Kearney, accounting for 14 tackles and the Indians’ lone touchdown on an interception return.